- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Make your journey from Palermo (All Ports) to Alicudi a memorable adventure with these handy tips for comfort and enjoyment!
+Make your journey from Palermo (All Ports) to Alicudi enjoyable with these handy tips for a safe, comfortable, and fun trip!
+Alicudi, with its untouched beauty and rich culture, offers a perfect escape from city life.

-Safety: Ferries on this route are well-maintained and adhere to modern safety measures, giving you peace of mind as you travel.
+Safety: Ferries on this route are reliable and comply with modern safety standards, ensuring you have a secure trip.

 Check out our blog for more tips and inspiration to help you enjoy your trip to Alicudi even more.

-To reach the Palermo ports, the ferry terminal is conveniently located near the city center, close to major landmarks like the Teatro Massimo and the bustling market area of Vucciria.
-It’s also about 30 kilometers from Palermo's Falcone-Borsellino Airport, making it accessible for travelers arriving by air.
+To reach the Palermo ports, you'll find the ferry terminal conveniently located near the city center, approximately 1.5 km from Piazza Politeama, a major landmark.
+It's about a 30-minute drive from Falcone-Borsellino Airport, roughly 32 km away, making it easily accessible for travelers arriving by air.

-Please note that transportation schedules can change, so it’s a good idea to verify current times and availability before your trip.
-If you come across any inconsistencies in the information provided, we appreciate your feedback and encourage you to reach out to our support team.
+Please note that transportation schedules and services may change, so it's a good idea to double-check the latest information before your trip.
+If you come across any inconsistencies, we'd appreciate it if you could share them with our support team.
+Safe travels!

 Make the most of your time in Alicudi